nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 **Target Users:**

-NUS undergraduate students who prefer typing over using a mouse and proficient with using CLI.
+NUS undergraduate students who prefer using a CLI application over GUI to manage their undergraduate activities and education.

 **Needs of users:**

-* Quickly manage and record tasks and lessons
+* Quickly manage and record tasks, lessons and modules
-* Manage modules for the semester and get module information quickly
+* Get module information of modules on demand

 ### User stories